(BAS) Urbanism

 First Year Students

-Certain courses include TUTORIALS – in which you must also register when registering for the course.
-Please be aware that the system may not allow you to register in the LECTURE component of the course without also registering in an associated TUTORIAL (or vice versa).
+Certain courses include LABS and TUTORIALS – in which you must also register when registering for the course.
+Please be aware that the system may not allow you to register in the LECTURE component of the course without also registering in an associated LAB or TUTORIAL (or vice versa).

 2024 Students and Earlier